fleetdm/fleet/handbook/business-operations/README.md

 # Business Operations

 ## Meetings
-* At Fleet, meetings start [whether you're there or not](https://about.gitlab.com/handbook/eba/#what-to-expect-when-joining-a-meeting-with-e-group).
-Nevertheless, being even a few minutes late can make a big difference and slow your meeting counterparts down.
+* Plan to join meetings on time.
+At Fleet, we start on time and do not wait for folks to join.
+As most of our meetings are conducted over zoom, please join with a working microphone and with your camera on whenever possible.
+Being even a few minutes late can make a big difference and slow your meeting counterparts down.
 When in doubt, show up a couple of minutes early.
 * It's okay to spend the first minute or two of a meeting being present and making small talk.
 Since we are all remote, it's easy to miss out on hallway chatter and human connections that happen in [meatspace](https://www.dictionary.com/browse/meatspace).
 Use this time together during the first minute to say "Hi!"
 Then you can jump into the topics to be discussed.
 * Turning on your camera allows for more complete and intuitive verbal and non-verbal communication.
 Feel free to leave your camera on or turn it off when joining meetings with new participants you might not be familiar with yet.
 Turn your camera on when you lead or cohost a meeting.
 * In an all-remote company, “face time” matters.
 Remember: even if someone’s calendar is open, they have other work to do.
 Limiting (or batching up) internal meetings can enable longer, uninterrupted stretches of deep work.